developeralltheway/ParseChats/README.md

 -------->>>>> Add the appoach

+AT THIS POINT I AM CREATING A PROTOTYPE..........

 There are fillers in the sentence, or rather noise which needs to be removed.

 My intention of creating this project is an attempt to solve this problem.